 Those renting instruments from the band must also complete a WSHSB Instrument Rental Agreement, and pay a $40 rental fee for the summer trimester along with your registration.

-Current wind players must mail their registration with sufficient time to arrive, or deliver in person, by April 20, 2017.
+Current members must mail their registration with sufficient time to arrive, or deliver in person, by April 19, 2018.

-Important for those new to WSHSB - registration deadline is May 25, 2017.
-New people need to contact the director, as soon as possible, and mail their check and form to the address stated on the form.
-If there is not sufficient time for mailing, as long as you have already contacted the director and she knows to expect you, you may bring your check and form to the preliminary marching practice on May 24, 2018.
+Important for those new to WSHSB - registration deadline is May 23, 2018.
+New people need to contact the director, as soon as possible, and mail their form to the address stated on the form.
+If there is not sufficient time for mailing, as long as you have already contacted the director and she knows to expect you, you may bring your form to the preliminary marching practice on May 24, 2018.
 Any instrument rental requires a separate form and payment, due along with the registration.